HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 2. **Capabilities** - Familiar with the technical terms and the skills needed for a role
 3. **Limitations** - Have low technical knowledge

-The new design was implemented keeping in mind all the requirements.
+The new design was implemented keeping in mind all the requirements by our star designer, [**Neha Singh**](http://nehadesign.co.in/){:target="_blank"}.
 The idea was to keep the interface minimal and distraction free, so to attenuate the cognitive load for the recruiter.

 ### Benefits of the new design